 Finally, the third component of the DSM is the descriptive text that accompanies each disorder.
 The text of DSM-IV systematically describes each disorder under the following headings: "Diagnostic Features"; "Subtypes and/or Specifiers"; "Recording Procedures"; "Associated Features and Disorders"; "Specific Culture, Age, and Gender Features"; "Prevalence"; "Course"; "Familial Pattern"; and "Differential Diagnosis."

-DSM IV (Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition), published in 1994 was the last major revision of the DSM.
+DSM-IV (Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition), published in 1994 was the last major revision of the DSM.
 It was the culmination of a six-year effort that involved over 1000 individuals and numerous professional organizations.
 Much of the effort involved conducting a comprehensive review of the literature to establish a firm empirical basis for making modifications.
 Numerous changes were made to the classification (i.e., disorders were added, deleted, and reorganized), to the diagnostic criteria sets, and to the descriptive text based on a careful consideration of the available research about the various mental disorders.

-In anticipation of the fact that the next major revision of the DSM (i.e., DSM-V) will not appear until 2010 or later (i.e., at least 16 years after DSM-IV), a text revision of the DSM IV called DSM IV TR was published in July 2000.
+In anticipation of the fact that the next major revision of the DSM (i.e., DSM-V) will not appear until 2010 or later (i.e., at least 16 years after DSM-IV), a text revision of the DSM-IV called DSM-IV-TR was published in July 2000.
 The primary goal of the DSM-IV-TR was to maintain the currency of the DSM-IV text, which reflected the empirical literature up to 1992.
-Thus, most of the major changes in DSM IV TR were confined to the descriptive text.
-Changes were made to a handful of criteria sets in order to correct errors identified in DSM IV.
-In addition, some of the diagnostic codes were changed to reflect updates to the ICD 9 CM coding system adopted by the US Government.
+Thus, most of the major changes in DSM-IV-TR were confined to the descriptive text.
+Changes were made to a handful of criteria sets in order to correct errors identified in DSM-IV.
+In addition, some of the diagnostic codes were changed to reflect updates to the ICD-9-CM coding system adopted by the US Government.